Esri/i3s-spec/docs/1.6/3Dobject_ReadMe.md

 ![Thematic 3D Object Scene Layer without textures](img/LyonThematic.png)

 ## 3D Object Scene Layer Structure
 The 3D object scene layer is structured into a tree of multiple JSON files.
 Beside storing information in the JSON format, some are also provided as binary buffer.
-You can create a scene layer package (*.slpk) or a I3S service.
+A 3D object scene layer can be used to create a scene layer package (*.slpk) or a I3S service.
 A 3D object scene layer contains the following:

 - [Layer description](3DSceneLayer.cmn.md)
 - Nodes containing [Geometry](geometry.cmn.md) and [Attributes](attributeStorageInfo.cmn.md)
 - [Statistics](statsInfo.cmn.md)

+*Example of 3DObject layer structure*

 ```
 .<host>/SceneServer/layers